Westdrive-Workgroup/LoopAR-public/README.md

 > These sounds has been used for testing the functionalities and will change in the next update.

 ### +
-> Essential to work on both VR and non VR version of the project
+> Essential to work on both VR and non VR version of the project, please note that you can only download the latest version from the given links, however versions relavant to the project LoopAR are included in the repository

+### Honorary Mentions
+> We want to mention Penny de byl for her outstanding videos in Udemy which helped us alot in simulating physical cars in Unity3d
 ## Avatars and animations:
 Avaratars and animations in westdrive is created by us using Adobe Mixamo and Fuse cc.
 At the momenet westdrive is using avatars of our own creation using mentioned tools but due to their complex mesh anatomy we are replacing them with simpler low poly avatars created by us in blender soon.